 Or, if you are using Google Backup and Sync, you can find target files directly on your local machine if you have chosen to sync these files automatically from cloud to local.
 If you have not chosen to sync these files, you can temporarily select to sync them.
 When the sync finishes, you can unselect them.
 Anyhow, you can find target files on local finally.
-Then, just set these files as source for backing up to target Google Drive account with the help of Backup and Sync.
+Then, just set these files as sources for backing up to the target Google Drive account with the help of Backup and Sync.

 Tip: If you do not want to keep backing up these files from local to destination Google Drive account all the time, just sign out the account on Backup and Sync after the one-time backup task is complete.

-You can achieve your goal following above solutions but you may find it would take up space on your local PC.
+You can achieve your goal following the above solutions but you may find it would take up space on your local PC.
 If you have a large number of files, it is clear that the above methods still have drawbacks.
 So, are there any other ways for migrating Google Drive from one account to another to be simpler and able to avoid the above problems?

 How to Copy One Google Drive toAnother in Efficient Ways